armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/core/colony/buildings/workerbuildings/BuildingHowTo.md

 Define the models that animate the worker for the Job (not necessary if calling super() in getModel of the job class)
 - Create new models at src\main\java\com\deathfrog\mctradepost\core\client\model\
 - Create male and female variants of the model textures at src\main\resources\assets\mctradepost\textures\entity\citizen\default\

-## Building Research
-If the building is meant to be unlocked via research or progression, set that up with an effect using a json file at src\main\resources\data\mctradepost\researches\effects

 # Building Modules
 Modules are building functionality supported by right-clicking the hut block.
 They enable a variety of capabilities depending on the implementation.